academic-templates/tex-course-index-template/README.md

 The only files to be edited when making a new index are:

-1. `data.tex`: Define the course attributes there (title, code, date).
+1. `data.tex`: Define the course attributes there (title, code, date, version).
 2. `main.idx`: Define the index entries there.

 ### `idx` File Structure